Akshat1644/CareerLift/README.md

-CareerLift is a comprehensive job listing platform built to connect job seekers with employers, offering a range of customizable filters that make the job search process more efficient and user-focused.
+CarrerLift is a comprehensive job listing platform built to connect job seekers with employers, offering a range of customizable filters that make the job search process more efficient and user-focused.
 By leveraging various filtering options, users can easily sort and view job opportunities based on their preferences such as salary, work hours (full-time, part-time), and location.

 **Key Features:**